 The University Admissions Office will prepare an evaluation of transfer credit for you.
 This evaluation is divided into a Core Curriculum requirements section, and a free elective/potential major credit section.
 Your prospective major department will assign potential major credit after you have submitted an application.
 Completion of a two-year degree does not guarantee the transfer of all course work completed.
 In addition, an A.A./A.S. degree by itself will not satisfy all of TU’s Core Curriculum requirements.

-Transfer credits will be awarded for most academic courses completed at any regionally accredited two- or four-year college or university.
+Transfer credits will be awarded for most academic courses completed.
 For course transferability regarding Maryland community colleges, access the ARTSYS Articulation System.
 Towson ARTSYS is an online database with approved course equivalencies from a variety of community colleges and four-year institutions, outside of the Maryland community colleges.
 We are constantly updating this website as new equivalencies are approved.

 Transferable Courses or Credits